 Yet for practical purposes, it makes sense to speak of compost as an “end product.”
-Certainly some sort of process goes on in a compost heap that comes to an approximate end.
+Certainly some sort of process goes on in the bin that comes to an approximate end.
 This is why it is possible to say that the stuff is done.
-You build a compost heap, it heats up then cools.
+You gather up materials, it heats up then cools.
 You turn it, it heats back up; this goes on several times, but eventually, when you turn it, nothing happens.
 It no longer heats up.
 After a few weeks curing it’s done, it’s finished, it’s ready to use — that particular round of decay cycles has reached its end.

 A Soil Amendment

 Though most people think that compost is a fertilizer, it is actually a soil amendment.
 Fertilizers add nutrients to soil; amendments improve the soil so that plants can make use of those nutrients.
 Other familiar amendments include lime, added to raise the pH of alkaline soils, and sulfur, added to lower the pH of acidic soils.
 Compost does contain low levels of plant nutrients, but its primary role is not to feed plants but to improve the soil so that plants can feed themselves.

 What products to compost

 You will be able to source all of the essential elements in order to build a great compost pile without having to look too far!
 As long as your carbon to nitrogen ratio is optimal (25-30:1) your compost pile will be breaking down properly.
 Here are some lists of acceptable additions:

 Cardboard (free of dyes)

 Nitrogen Rich Material "Greens"